drbrain/net-http-persistent/README.txt

 == DESCRIPTION:

-Persistent connections using Net::HTTP plus a speed fix for 1.8.
+Manages persistent connections using Net::HTTP plus a speed fix for 1.8.
 It's thread-safe too!

+Using persistent HTTP connections can dramatically increase the speed of HTTP.
+Creating a new HTTP connection for every request involves an extra TCP round-trip and causes TCP congestion avoidance negotiation to start over.

+Net::HTTP supports persistent connections with some API methods but does not handle reconnection gracefully.  net-http-persistent supports reconnection according to RFC 2616.

 == FEATURES/PROBLEMS: